cldf-datasets/uratyp/README.md

 ||||33||30|

 ## Contents
-The raw version of the dataset (found in the `raw` folder of the repository) is organized into tables, provided as separate CSV (comma-separated values) files.
+The raw version of the dataset (found in the `raw` folder of the repository) is organized into folders and tables.
+All tables are provided as separate CSV (comma-separated values) files.

+### `UT`

+This folder contains files that constitute the UT part of the UraTyp.
+1. `Features.csv`
+Includes features, i.e. questions used to collect the UT data.
+The first column provides the feature ID, the last column also contains information on the broader area of the question (phonology, morphology, syntax, or lexicon).

+2. `Finaldata.csv`
+Presents all the data collected using the UT questionnaire in one table.
+It contains information on the language, subfamily, and the values for each feature (represented by question ID).

+3. `language_tables`
+Contains a separate table for each language from where the data was collected.
+The information in the tables is organized as follows:
+a) `ID`of the feature
+b) `name`of the feature
+c) value (1 'yes', 0 'no', ? 'no information', or N/A 'not applicable')
+d) `source`of information; in the case of personal contact, the respective column contains the name of the language expert
+e) an example whenever the answer is 1; the examples falling in the area of morphology or syntax are provided with glossed examples, while phonological examples contain IPA
+f) a comment whenever necessary

+### `GB`

+### `Languages.csv`

+This file contains information on the languages from where the data was collected.
+It includes the names of the languages, their subfamilies, Glottocodedes, ISO language codes, latitudes and longitudes.

 ### Funders and supporters
-*Kipot ja kielet* (‘Pots and languages’) project, funded by the University of Turku (2018–2020); the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland (2020–2022); The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)
+Kipot ja kielet (‘Pots and languages’) project, funded by the University of Turku (2018–2020); the URKO (Uralilainen Kolmio = ‘Uralic Triangle’) project, funded by the Academy of Finland (2020–2022); The Collegium for Transdisciplinary Studies in Archeology, Genetics and Linguistics, University of Tartu (2018–)

 ### Terms of use